mitchdavenport88/hop_shop/TESTING.md

 **Add product:**
 1. Checked that the form is accessible by admin only.
 2. Checked that the form is accessible via the link in the navigation bar (admin only).
 3. Checked the number of fields, 8 in total: name, category, country, abv, size, price, description and image.
-Check all have a relevant label.
+Checked all have a relevant label.
 4. Tested the buttons:
     * Pressed products, this takes me to the Bottle Shop.
     * Pressed the choose image button and it does as it should.